Cold Compress on Eyes Benefits Overview

-The symptoms of eye allergies (allergic conjunctivitis) are similar to dry eye disease, except they appear seasonally (typically in the spring and fall).
-They also accompany other symptoms like sore throat, sneezing, and runny nose.² Some people say they experience more “puffiness” and itching around the eyes with allergies.
+The symptoms of eye allergies (allergic conjunctivitis) are similar to dry eye disease, though they appear seasonally.
+Eye allergy symptoms are often seen in the spring and fall.
+They usually occur with other allergy symptoms like sore throat, sneezing, and runny nose.² Some people experience more puffiness, eye bags, and itching around the eyes with allergies.

-Unfortunately, many decongestants, antihistamines and eye drops intended to treat allergy symptoms can dry the eyes out more.² A cold compress for eye allergies is a fantastic way to reduce inflammation and ease sore, painful eyes.
+Unfortunately, many decongestants, antihistamines and eye drops intended to treat allergy symptoms can dry the eyes.² A cold compress for eye allergies can reduce swelling and ease sore eyes.

 Using a moist compress like CorneaCare’s Rescue Hydrogel cold compress ensures your eyes stay hydrated while they cool off.
-This unique mask contains plant-based hydrogel, a soft, elastic and breathable material that can retain lots of water, allowing it to hydrate and soothe rapidly.
+This unique mask contains plant-based hydrogel, a soft, elastic, breathable material that retains lots of water.
+This allows the mask to hydrate and soothe rapidly.

 Pink eye may be one of the most feared eye conditions.
 Ask any parent!
-Bacteria or viruses (much more common) cause pink eye (conjunctivitis), which is inflammation or infection of the conjunctiva, covering the white part of your eye.³ The tell-tale signs of pink eye are red, itchy and puffy eyes and a thick discharge.
+Bacteria or viruses (much more common) cause pink eye (conjunctivitis), which is inflammation or infection of the conjunctiva.
+The conjunctiva is a thin membrane covering the white part of your eye.³ The most common signs of pink eye are red, itchy, puffy eyes and thick discharge.

-Although a cold compress won’t cure pink eye, you should experience relief and see symptoms clear in a few days if used alongside eye drops and eyelid cleansing.
+Although a cold compress won’t cure pink eye, it can relieve symptoms after a few days when used in addition to eye drops and eyelid cleansing.
 You should also discard soft contact lenses you’ve worn recently and disinfect your contact lens case.
 If symptoms persist, you should always call your eye doctor for an eye exam to rule out other issues.

-CorneaCare Rise eyelid wipes can be a great tool to use when you wake up to remove the crust that forms over the eyelids overnight.
-These eyelid wipes are made with hyaluronic acid and tea tree oil to cleanse and moisturize inflamed eyelids gently.
+CorneaCare Rise eyelid wipes can be a great tool to use when you wake up in the morning.
+Use them to remove the crust that forms over the eyelids overnight.
+These eyelid wipes are made with hyaluronic acid and tea tree oil to cleanse and gently hydrate swollen eyelids.

-Do you ever notice that your eyes feel tired, perhaps after looking at a screen too long (digital eye strain) or doing focused work?
+Do you ever notice your eyes feel tired after looking at a screen too long (digital eye strain) or doing focused work?
 Your eyes experience fatigue, just like the rest of your body, when they are involved in tasks (i.e., pretty much everything you do, all day long!).